The safety of the children who attend Fulwood Academy is of the up most importance to the parents/carers, staff and Governors.

 To ensure that concerns raised are appropriately dealt with, we, as a school, work with a range of partners across a range of professional services.
 We make referrals to social care, Lancashire Police, the Early Action Team and other organisations who work to ensure the physical and emotional treatment of those in our community is fair and appropriate.

 Please contact the school immediately if you feel you have a concern regarding the welfare of a member of Fulwood Academy’s community.
-Concerns may be passed to the appropriate Head of House via telephone or email.
-Mrs Alexander and Ms Wells are the school’s Designated Safeguarding Leads and will respond to concerns raised, ensuring that the school’s processes and policies are followed.
+Concerns may be passed to the appropriate Head of Year via telephone or email.
+Ms Wells is the school’s Designated Safeguarding Lead and will respond to concerns raised, ensuring that the school’s processes and policies are followed.

 We appreciate that sometimes these issues may be challenging for parents and pupils.
 We will always work to support our community working closely with the Child and Adolescent Mental Health Services, Counselling Services and a range of other organisations.